pulp/pulp/docs/dev-guide/contributing/building.rst

 new folder called mash that will be a peer to the ``pulp_packaging`` directory.

 At the end it will automatically upload the resulting build to fedorapeople in the directory specified in the release config file.
+You can disable the push to fedorapeople by supplying --disable-push flag.

 Now is a good time to start our Jenkins builder to run the unit tests in all the supported operating systems.
 You can configure it to run the tests in the git branch that you are building.
 Make sure